 She takes pills for hip dysplasia and allergies.
 A lump on her rear end was easily removed and was benign.
 Sometimes her legs are creaky, but she plays and chases balls.
 She’s not Jack, but she is Dallas, a dog who, like him, has adopted us for life.
 My sister said, “You needed her as much as she needed you.”
 It’s true.

-(Part 2) Dallas died almost three months to the day after we got her.
+Dallas died almost three months to the day after we got her.
 One morning in July she threw up.
 She seemed ok later, but didn’t want to chase her ball and really just put up with our walk for my sake.
 That evening, she was listless.
 Late at night, she was feverish and chilled.
 I should have called her vet.
 I didn’t.
-I took her in first time in the morning.
+First thing in the morning, I took her in.
 I had to help her out of the car.
 They couldn’t see anything obviously wrong, so kept her in for observation and tests.
 She died in the night.
 No one knows why.

 Her gift to us was to fill the void left by the deaths of Jack and Henry.
 I hadn’t known if I could open my heart fully again to another dog.
 But Dallas showed me I could.
 She reminded us of Jack and other dogs in our lives.
 But she was also her own dog, with her own ways of doing things and funny habits.